As I Lay Me Down

-"As I Lay Me Down" is a song composed and performed by American singer-songwriter Sophie B. Hawkins.
+"As I Lay Me Down" is a song written and performed by American singer-songwriter Sophie B. Hawkins.
 It was released in February 1995 by Columbia Records as the third single from her second album, Whaler (1994), and also appears on The Best of Sophie B. Hawkins (2002).
-The song, a tribute to her father, is produced by Stephen Lipson and remains one of her two biggest hits, reaching number six on the US Billboard Hot 100 and number one on the Billboard Adult Contemporary chart for six weeks during 1995.
+The song, a tribute to her father, is produced by Stephen Lipson and remains one of her two biggest hits, reaching number six on the US Billboard Hot 100 and number one on the Billboard Adult Contemporary chart for six weeks in 1995.
 Outside the United States, the song reached number six in Canada, number seven in Australia, number 19 in New Zealand, and number 24 in the United Kingdom.
-Its music video was directed by Sophie Muller and filmed in New York City.
+Its music video was directed by Ernie Fritz and filmed in New York City.

 Release

 "As I Lay Me Down" was initially intended for Hawkins' debut album Tongues and Tails, but was excluded after objections from the record label.
 The song is a pop ballad in which the singer reminisces about a faraway loved one as she goes to bed and hopes to see him again.
 It was written in memory of her father.
 It was the second US single released from the album Whaler.
 With disappointing sales of the first single, "Right Beside You", the song was released with little fanfare (a photograph of Sophie dressed as a sailor was the focus of the cover).
 Sophie then insisted that her label (Columbia) allow her to tour the country with only an acoustic piano.
 The song then began receiving airplay on adult contemporary stations.
 During mid-1995, it became an adult contemporary hit as well as a top-10 single in the United States.
 A remix also helped the song gain airplay on other kinds of stations.
 It was also included on the album All Time Greatest Movie Songs, released by Columbia Records in 1999.